Rachid Hanna, PhD

 - Development and screening of high yielding plantains against pests and diseases, using local varieties and others imported from elsewhere; present pest and disease emphasis is on banana aphid vector of banana bunchy top virus (BBTV); banana weevil and nematodes.

 - Pest and disease diagnostics, and genetic diversity and monitoring of distribution of pests and diseases.

 - Development of biological control (predators, parasitoids, and microbial agents) and other IPM approaches for the banana aphid and banana weevil.

 - Promotion of hot water treatment for sucker sanitation.

-- In-vitro and in-situ conservation of local and improved plantain varieties, and in-vitro and macropropagation of selected varieties in collaboration with government and private sector partners.
+- In-vitro and in-situ conservation of local and improved plantain varieties, and in-vitro and macropropagation of selected varieties in collaboration with government (PRFP) and private sector partners.